- About Ruthie (they/them) -

-Dr. Ruthie Neustifter is an openly sex-queer, non-binary genderqueer, poly, and kinky sex-positive advocate that aspires to base their work in anti-oppressive and trauma-informed approaches.
-Their work includes being an assistant professor at the University of Guelph’s Couple & Family Therapy program, faculty facilitator of the Sexual and Gender Diversity Lab, Co-chair of the Guelph Sexuality Conference, and author of The Nice Girl’s Guide to Talking Dirty.
-Their primarily qualitative research has most recently included topics and focuses such as: trans and genderqueer experiences of micro-aggressions in healthcare, intimate relationships of adult learners, experiences of queerness on campus, non-physical aspects of dating violence, texting-based sex education, and BDSM & body image.
+Ruth Neustifter (said: NEW-stiff-trr), PhD, RMFT-S, RP is an openly sex and gender queer, polyamorous, kink affirming, and helplessly nerdy advocate for pleasure and intimacy.
+They strive to base their work in anti-oppressive and trauma-informed approaches, and are dedicated to continuing to grow as an anti-racist white person.
+They are a practicing therapist and a core faculty member of the University of Guelph’s Couple & Family Therapy program, faculty lead of the Sexual and Gender Diversity Lab Cluster and the Anti-Oppression Rainbow Lab, former co-chair of the Guelph Sexuality Conference, an anti-oppression trainer for the Rainbow Diversity Institute, and the author of The Nice Girl’s Guide to Talking Dirty among other mainstream and academic publications.
+Their outreach and qualitative research has most recently included topics and focuses such as: trans and genderqueer experiences of micro-aggressions in healthcare, intimate relationships of adult learners, experiences of queerness on campus, defining sex/gender/kink outness, BIPOC definitions of outness, non-physical aspects of dating violence, texting-based sex education, and BDSM & body image.

 Creative, applied, and accessible dissemination of data-driven findings are a major component of their efforts.
-Ruthie strives to meet potential knowledge users where they are, including at: sex parties & orgies, fetish spaces such as dungeons, sex toy stores, and kink events, as well as churches, homeless shelters, health centres, and police stations.
-They are also the co-founder and co-host of Sexually Charged Radio, which has broadcast on 93.3 FM in Guelph, Ontario, Canada and online since 2015.
+Ruthie strives to meet potential knowledge users where they are, including at: sex parties & orgies, BDSM spaces such as dungeons, sex toy stores, and kink events, as well as churches, homeless shelters, health centres, universities and more.
+They are actively engaged with on-going learning and work around anti-oppressive practices and continue to strive to decolonize their work in all areas.